bhupeshjoshi119/open-repo-lens/README.md

-# RepoLens - GitHub Repository Discovery & AI Text Processing
+# TechHub - Powered by Open Source

 A powerful web application for discovering, analyzing, and exploring GitHub repositories, combined with cutting-edge on-device AI tools powered by Chrome's Gemini Nano.

 ## 🚀 What Does This Application Do?

-RepoLens is a comprehensive platform that combines two powerful features:
+TechHub is a comprehensive platform that combines two powerful features:

 ### 1. **GitHub Repository Search & Analysis**
 - **Advanced Search**: Find GitHub repositories with intelligent AI-powered search enhancement